RayBB/openlibrary-docs/Deployment-Guide-on-Python-3.md

 /olsystem/bin/deploy-code olsystem
 ```

-At this point, if a deploy of `openlibrary` is also necessary, **now would be a good time to continue with the [Deploying OpenLibrary](#deploying-openlibrary) instructions** prior to restarting these services.
+At this point, if a deployment of `openlibrary` is also necessary, **now would be a good time to continue with the [Deploying OpenLibrary](#deploying-openlibrary) instructions** prior to restarting these services.

 Otherwise, (if your change only affects `olsystem` configs and not `openlibrary`, then once the deploy succeeds, restart the above services in reverse order.
 Note we use [supervisorctl update](http://supervisord.org/running.html#supervisorctl-actions) here so that the config files are reloaded from disk.
 - [ ] start `ol-home` services (import-bot, solr-updater, infobase): run_olserver.sh